Ophelia: In film

 Ophelia has been portrayed on screen since the days of early silent films.
 Dorothy Foster played her opposite Charles Raymond's Hamlet in the 1912 film Hamlet.
 Jean Simmons played Ophelia to Laurence Olivier's Oscar-winning Hamlet performance in 1948 and was nominated for the Academy Award for Best Supporting Actress.
-More recently, Ophelia has been portrayed by Anastasiya Vertinskaya (1964), Marianne Faithfull (1969), Helena Bonham Carter (1990), Kate Winslet (1996), Julia Stiles (2000), Mariah Gale (2009) and Daisy Ridley (2018).
+More recently, Ophelia has been portrayed by Anastasiya Vertinskaya (1964), Marianne Faithfull (1969), Helena Bonham Carter (1990), Kate Winslet (1996), Julia Stiles (2000), Mariah Gale (2009), Daisy Ridley (2018) and Morfydd Clark (2025).
 Themes associated with Ophelia have led to movies such as Ophelia Learns to Swim (2000) and Dying Like Ophelia (2002).

-In many modern theatre and film adaptations she is portrayed barefoot in the mad scenes, including Kozintsev's 1964 film, Zeffirelli's 1990 film, Kenneth Branagh's 1996 film, and Michael Almereyda's Hamlet 2000 (2000) versions.

 In Vishal Bhardwaj's adaptation Haider (2014), the character was portrayed by actress Shraddha Kapoor.
+In Claire McCarthy's Ophelia (2018), starring Ridley, the Hamlet story is told from Ophelia's perspective.

+In many modern theatre and film adaptations, Ophelia is portrayed barefoot in the mad scenes, including Kozintsev's 1964 film, Zeffirelli's 1990 film, Kenneth Branagh's 1996 film, and Michael Almereyda's Hamlet 2000 (2000) versions.

 In paint

 Cultural references

 Ophelia often appears in various cultural contexts, including literature, music, film and television.
 A moon of Uranus is named after Ophelia.
 Robert Schumann in 'Herzeleid' from 'Sechs Gesänge' (opus 107 nr 1; 1852) puts the poem of Titus Ullrich to music, which is dedicated to the figure of Ophelia, ending with her name sung twice.
-A foreboding image of Kirsten Dunst in the opening of "Melancholia" (2011) suggests Ophelia.
+A foreboding image of Kirsten Dunst in the opening of Melancholia (2011) suggests Ophelia.
+Gregory Crewdson's untitled picture from 2001 whose unofficial reference title is Ophelia, is a still photograph that was created with a life size set of a living room flooded with water built on a sound stage and lit with a cinematic lighting team.

+American singer-songwriter Bob Dylan includes Ophelia as one of the characters residing on Desolation Row in the song of the same title from the album Highway 61 Revisited, recorded in 1965.

+American rock music band Grateful Dead mentions Ophelia in their song "Althea" from the album Go to Heaven.
+The lyric is "You may meet the fate of Ophelia, sleeping and perchance to dream."
+This lyric references "To die, to sleep— / To sleep—perchance to dream." in Hamlet's soliloquy (Hamlet 3.1.64-65).

+French singer-songwriter Nolwenn Leroy was inspired by this character for her song "Ophélia", released on her 2012 album Ô Filles de l'eau.

+American alternative folk band the Lumineers released the single "Ophelia" on 5 February 2016, which according to lead vocalist Wesley Shultz is a reference to Hamlet as well as the consequences of fame.

+The first single from American singer-songwriter Taylor Swift's twelfth studio album The Life of a Showgirl (2025), titled "The Fate of Ophelia", references Ophelia's death by drowning.
+The assumption that this was based on Heyser's painting has led to an increase in visitors to the Museum Wiesbaden, where the painting is exhibited.